 All sectors need to decarbonise.

-Associated assumptions are the same for both Distributed Energy and Global Ambition.
+Energy and Global Ambition.
 Non-CO₂ emissions reduce in both scenarios from 627 Mt in 2022 to 288 Mt in 20501.
-This is also illustrated in Figure 32.
-Negative emissions from LULUCF increase from 264 Mt in 2018 to 425 in 20502, as shown in Figure 33.
+This is also illustrated in Figure 36.
+Methane emissions cover the largest part of the non-CO₂ emissions.
+This is mostly enteric fermentation from cattle and anaerobic waste.
+It also covers methane leakage from gas production, processing and transportation, but this only accounts for a small share (~5 %)2.
+Negative emissions from LULUCF increase from 264 Mt in 2018 to 425 in 20503, as shown in Figure 37.

 1 Non-CO₂ emissions for 2030 are also taken from the Impact Assessment (MIX-non-CO₂ scenario).
 The Impact Assessment does not provide appropriate non-CO₂ emissions for 2050.
 Therefore the post 2030 figures were taken from the EC Long Term Strategy and consider consumer preference changes and technical mitigation.

 The TYNDP 2020 scenario building exercise has already shown that to decarbonise all sectors as well as all fuel types, additional measures such as CCU/S are needed, also in combination with bioenergy.
-The TYNDP 2022 scenario assumptions for CCS are summarised in Figure 34.
+The TYNDP 2022 scenario assumptions for CCS are summarized in Figure 38.

-3 This study assumes up to 7.6 Gt of carbon capture by 2050 globally.
+4 https://www.iea.org/reports/net-zero-by-2050.
+This study assumes up to 7.6 Gt of carbon capture by 2050 globally.
 For TYNDP 2022 it was assumed that 10 % of the global CCS is accounted for by the EU-27.
 This assumption is based on the current share of the EU-27 in the global GHG emissions.
-IEA also foresees the application of direct air capture (DAC), but these negative emissions are not considered in the calculations.
+IEA also foresees the application of direct air capture (DAC), but these negative emissions are not considered in the calculations

 Both Distributed Energy and Global Ambition comply with the European climate and energy objectives, in particular the greenhouse gas reduction targets.
 On 11 December 2019 the European Commission has announced the European Green Deal and since then published several policy strategies, among others the Energy System Integration strategy (ESI) and EU Hydrogen strategy for the European Union.